NebulousLabs/Sia/doc/File Contract Negotiation.md

    transaction signatures to the host.

-6. The host may only reject the file contract in the event that the renter has sent invalid signatures.
-The host writes acceptance, and then signs the file contract and sends the transaction signatures to the renter.
+6. The host may only reject the file contract in the event that the renter has sent invalid signatures, so the acceptance step is skipped.
+The host signs the file contract and sends the transaction signatures to the renter.
 The connection is closed.

 File Contract Revision
 ----------------------

 1. The renter makes an RPC to the host, opening a connection.
 The minimum deadline for the connection is 600 seconds.
+The renter then sends a file contract ID, indicting the file contract that is getting revised during the RPC.

-2. A loop begins.
-The host sends the most recent revision of the host settings to the renter, and a copy of the most recent known file contract revision transaction.
+2. The host will send an acceptance or rejection.
+A loop begins.
+The host sends the most recent revision of the host settings to the renter, and a copy of the most recent known revision transaction set.
 The transaction will be empty if there have been no completed revisions yet.
 The host is expected to always have the most recent revision, the renter may not have the most recent revision.
 The settings are sent after each iteration of the loop to enable high resolution dynamic pricing for the host, especially for bandwidth.

 3. The renter may reject or accept the settings + revision.
 The renter will send a batch of modification actions.
 Batching allows the renter to send a